 She aspires to become a character concept and storyboard artist in the hopes of creating and molding the childhoods of future generations.
 She currently works as a freelance illustrator with numerous, varied clients and curates her works-in-progress on her Instagram, Tumblr, and website.

 Patmai has worked creatively on Challenging the Black Dog as illustrator and concept artist for nearly two years after meeting VJ online.

 HELP SPREAD THE WORD!

 30 seconds of your time could help make a huge difference in someone’s life!
-The more people who know about the upcoming crowdfunding campaign for Challenging the Black Dog the more young adults we can help on to the road to recovery from depression.
+The more people who know about Challenging the Black Dog the more young adults we can help on to the road to recovery from depression.